santoshsahini19/big-data-analytics-using-spark/README.md

 #### In this repository,
 - I work on big data analytics using Pyspark
 - I explored different features in PySpark start with exploring dataframes and sql functions
-- I took datasets from Kaggle and use this datatset to understand PySpark
+- I took datasets from Kaggle and use those to understand PySpark essential functions

+#### Classification in MLIB